microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 ![D3D12 Raytracing Real-Time Denoised Ambient Occlusion GUI](Screenshot.png) **Figure** *Rendering of raytraced Ambient Occlusion via our method.
 The AO is ray traced at 1 ray per pixel rate (left), and then spatio-temporally denoised with an edge-aware filter (right).
 The reconstruction successfully maintains a lot of detail while smoothing out much of the noise even at the low sampling rate.*

 This sample presents a combination of established denoising techniques to bring raytraced Ambient Occlusion (AO) to within acceptable frame budget of AAA games on current and previous generation of DirectX Raytracing capable GPUs.
 With 60 frames-per-second being the standard for modern games, a rendering budget for effects such as AO can be as low as 1.5 ms per frame in modern game engines.
 The sample employs spatio-temporal accumulation and denoising of ray traced AO rays that are cast at 1 (or 0.5) sample rays per pixel (spp).

-It can significantly improve the realism of rendered 3D scenes.
-AO is a cheap approximation for global illumination that is more appropriate for real-time graphics on a budget.
-It approximates the amount of indirect lighting that bounces around the scene and reaches a point on a surface.
-The premise of AO is that any occluders in a hemisphere around a surface point lower the ambient coefficient, making it appear darker.
-A surface lit with such dynamic indirect lighting, provides us with more cues about it's shape and placement among to other objects and, therefore, resulting in a visually more convincing look.
-While indirect lighting phenomena can be physically modeled via Global Illumination (GI) models, a full fledged GI solution can be very expensive and impractical for games on today's commodity graphics processing unit hardware (GPU).
-Rendering games at 60 Hz or more has become the standard for appealing gaming experience leaving 16.6ms or less for a game engine to render a frame.
-Unlike in movie production with much higher frame GPU budget, game engines generally for simplified GI models to meet the frame budget and trading for lower fidelity or approximations.

-Adding the cheaper AO to the games on top has become popular way of complementing the simpler GI models and achieving a more plausible look.
-Game engines have done this mostly either by prebaking it into textures, and thus, limiting it to static object layouts or via screen-space approximations, which can suffer because of limited geometry data available in screen space.
-Some limitations, include creating false dark halos, lack of occlusion due to geometry not being visible on screen, unstable occlusion around screen borders and generally limitation to only occlusions from objects close to the target.
-Raytraced AO, in contrast can avoid all these issues by simulating AO in a more natural way to solve the problem.

-The physically-based approach to estimating AO is via Monte Carlo sampling of the hemisphere around a normal of a point on a surface and testing for visibility by tracing the casted rays.
-Rays that hit any objects increase the occlusion value, inversely lowering the ambient lighting term making surfaces appear darker.
-Generating AO in this way can be very noisy requiring large number of rays per pixel to be cast to reach visually pleasing results.
-This number could be in hundreds of rays per pixel.

-This sample implements a real-time denoiser of 1 sample ray per pixel (spp) raytraced Ambient Occlusion targetted at 60+ FPS apps.
-Denoising is a critical part to reach real-time raytraced effects on current-gen hardware.
-The implementation introduced here allows developers to have a starting point that they can experiment with and expand upon for their integrations.
-See the 2nd part of this readme for more details on the denoiser implementation.
+The denoiser implementation showcased here allows developers to have a starting point that they can experiment with and expand upon for their integrations.
+See the 2nd part of this readme below for details on the denoiser implementation.

 In addition, this DXR sample shows an implementation of:
 * A specular physically-based pathtracer.
 * Support for dynamic geometries in an acceleration structure.

 The sample assumes familiarity with Dx12 programming and DirectX Raytracing concepts introduced in the [D3D12 Raytracing Procedural Geometry sample](../D3D12RaytracingProceduralGeometry/readme.md).

 ## Usage